CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 This guide will install PostgreSQL, Elasticsearch, Kibana, and Redis in the container; these will run in the background when the container is up.

-Because distroboxes are not isolated from the host system, you can also connect to these services if they are running in the host.
-If your host system already has PostgreSQL running, for instance, it's probably not necessary (or useful) to also install it in the container.
+Because distrobox are not isolated from the host system, you can also connect to services that are running in the host, instead of running them in the container.
+For instance, if your host system is already running PostgreSQL, it's probably not necessary (or useful) to install it in the container.

-(Of course, if *all* of these services are already running on the host, there really is no point in setting up a container.)
+(Of course, if *all* of these services are already running on the host, there really is no point in setting up a container at all.)

 ## Prerequisites